 Once you’ve nailed down the stuff above, what you eat does come into play as reducing belly fat and the mommy tummy overhang.

-Inflammation especially for women, is stored in the low belly area.
+Inflammation, especially for women, is stored in the low belly area.

-What To Do To Fix The Mom Pouch
+How To Fix The Mom Pouch

-The good news is that much of this is being aware of your position and the other part can be done in just 10-15 minutes per day.
+The good news is that much of this is being aware of your position, and the other part can be done in just 10-15 minutes per day.

 You’ll want to implement the following things:

 - STOP sucking in your stomach.
 Like right now.
+Learn how to do a 36 breath.

 - LEARN to stack your body into a neutral position and practice standing there.

-- ADD some upper back mobility drills to your day anywhere you have time (here are the best thoracic mobility drills or follow along with these upper body mobility workouts)
+- ADD some upper back mobility drills to your day anywhere you have time (here are the best thoracic mobility drills or follow along with these upper body mobility workouts).

 - GET STRONG once you master the engagement part of diastasis (here is a great 10 minute diastasis workout), start getting stronger in general to help reduce the lower belly pooch, keep your body in alignment, and carry kids easier.